Cerebral Palsy Lawyer

-There is no way to guarantee you will win your lawsuit for medical malpractice.
+There is no guarantee you will win your lawsuit for medical malpractice.
 Reputable cerebral palsy lawyers will never guarantee a certain outcome.
 There are too many factors that cannot be controlled.
 Only an unscrupulous lawyer would give you a guarantee.

 Keep in mind, though, that if you have a solid case of medical negligence which led to your baby’s cerebral palsy, you do have a good chance of winning your case with an experienced cerebral palsy lawyer.

 How Long Does a Cerebral Palsy Case Take?

 What if I Can’t Afford to Hire a Lawyer?

 Most cerebral palsy attorneys offer payment on a contingency basis.
 This means that you pay nothing up front.
-The lawyer will get paid only when you win your case.
-Attorney fees can vary from one firm to another though, so make sure you know what fees will be taken out of your compensation beforehand.
-Additionally, when an attorney takes on your case with a contingency-based fee, it usually means they are confident that you can have a successful outcome.
+The lawyer will get paid only when you win your case, receiving a percentage of your recovered damages.